 Michelle Wagoner, Program Director, has been with No Ordinary Moments since 2001.
 Michelle served as a Behavioral Interventionist for several years before acquiring the Program Director position.
 Michelle has been a certified American Red Cross CPR and First Aid instructor as well as a certified CPI instructor.

 Frances Pena, B.S., Benefits Specialist, has been with No Ordinary Moments for 7 years.
 She has served as a Personal Attendant, an administrative intern and Program Coordinator prior to becoming Benefits Specialist.
-Frances also serves as No Ordinary Moments’ CPR/First Aid instructor.
+Frances is an American Red Cross CPR/First Aid instructor.

 Meri Gyetvay, MS, is our Chief Operating Officer.
 Meri has been working with the developmentally disabled for more than 30 years.
 Meri has worked in a variety of settings that serve our population including extensive Regional Center experience.
 Meri plans on completing her work to become a BCBA early next year.
 Her expertise in Applied Behavioral Analysis will further No Ordinary Moments’ ability to serve our consumers and staff in a more comprehensive manner.